MicrosoftDocs/security/operations/ingest-data-sources.md

     4. Syslog connector

-5. For Network Virtual Appliances or other on-prem sources that generate CEF or SYSLOG logs, use the following connector:
+5. For Network Virtual Appliances or other on-premises sources that generate CEF or SYSLOG logs, use the following connector:

     1. Common Event Format (CEF) via AMA